Orange-OpenSource/a11y-guidelines/src/en/web/design/touch-and-interactions.md

 ## Provide an alternative to dragging movement

-**Target&nbsp;:** everyone, in particular people with motor or visual disability and mobility or keyboard user.
+**Target&nbsp;:** everyone, in particular people with motor or visual disability and mobility.
 **When&nbsp;:** during design and development.

 **Description&nbsp;:**